 How do I use Niche Hunter with the other Jungle Scout products?
 How do I leverage the results I find in NH to help me find a product to sell or private label?

 Niche Hunter is a great tool for your private labeling toolkit.
-You can use the Jungle Scout Extension to help you gather data from a specific page on Amazon.
+You can use Extension to help you gather data from a specific page on Amazon.
 This is great for really digging into a product category or niche, doing competitive analysis, and “spying on competitors” to see what else other sellers are finding success with.

-The Web App helps users come up with product ideas using the Product Database, after creating a set of filters like demand, competition, net margins, etc. The user can then track those products over time for actual Amazon data gathered to verify whether the product is something that they want to pursue further.
+Jungle Scout — an all-in-one platform for selling on Amazon — helps users come up with product ideas using the Product Database, after creating a set of filters like demand, competition, net margins, etc. The user can then track those products over time for actual Amazon data gathered to verify whether the product is something that they want to pursue further.

 Lastly, the Niche Hunter takes a different approach and looks at keywords instead of specifically products.
 The Niche Hunter is almost a shotgun approach, where you can hit a bunch of potential products at once.
 Niche Hunter really rounds out your private label product research toolkit and gives you a way to look at potential products from all angles.